zDevelopers/ImageOnMap/README.md

 - Fixed permissions support by adding a full set of permissions for every action of the plugin.

 ### 4.0 (Upcoming)
+The 4.0 is a bit light in content but we have unified part of the plugin (splatter map) and we have make various change to zLib, next update should be bigger and will add more stuff (thumbnail, optimization, possibility to deploy and place item frame in creative, creating interactive map that can run a command if you click on a specific frame...).

+Despite the changes to zLib we have a lot of things to refactor in order to keep version older than 1.15 working.

-Compatibility with 1.15, backcompatibility dropped for a moment, (use 4.0 pre1 for now).
+Backcompatibility is dropped for now but in the future we will try to bring it back, (use 4.0 pre1 for now :( ).

+The new features added to ImageOnMap for the 4.0 are:
-You can now place a map on the ground or on a ceilling.
+- You can now place a map on the ground or on a ceilling.
-Fixed various bugs
+- Fixed bug with splattermap that throw an exception
+- Fixed another bug that allow to get from a vanilla map a splatter map that will have issues in rendering
-Added a GUI for easy map editing (old command still working) Added permissions:
+- Added a GUI for easy map editing (old command still working)
+- Added permissions:
   - SizeLimit
   - Admin/moderator command

 ## Data collection